Onboardbase/secure-share/README.md

 - [ ] AutoNat: If you look closely, `share` assumes both peers are behind NATs, firewalls, or proxies.
 But sometimes, this might not be the case, and it is excessive to hole punch just for that.
 Implementing `AutoNat` will first check if the two peers can communicate directly.
 If not, it will then proceed to hole punch.
 With TCP, this might take about 3 to 10 seconds, and this is where QUIC comes in and improves upon `share`'s speed.

 ### Miscellaneous
-- [ ] Send via disposable tunnel links.
-Create a tunnel link from the secret, and send the URL to the receiver.
-Once the sharing is done, you can close the tunnel, and the URL becomes unavailable.
-- [ ] Curl command to an API endpoint without local download.
-- [ ] Personalize Peer ID + Allow saving recipient info (address, port, etc.) and giving a proper name so one can do "share send dante -m Hello"
-- [ ] Allow the possibility to always listen to specific addresses so that there can be a free flow of data
 - [ ] Teams

 # License